-Gather in close, dear fabulous friends, because there is a bit of scandal in the story of our gal, Madame Tencin.
-You see, she was a beloved French salonniere and author born in 1682 in Grenoble, France, who was known for her charm and grace and admired for her way with words.
-She had her fair share of escapades, too.
-But I am getting ahead of myself….
+Gather in close, friends, because there is a bit of scandal in the story of Madame Tencin, a beloved French salonnière and author born in 1682 in Grenoble, France.
+While she was known for her charm and grace and admired for her way with words, she also had more than her fair share of escapades.
+But we’re getting ahead of ourselves.

-Claudine-Alexandrine Guérin de Tencin, Baroness of Saint-Martin-de-Ré, was originally sent at an early age to join a convent.
-But Claudine soon found that this was not for her, and rumor has it that she escaped her convent to join her sister, Mme de Ferriol, in Paris where she soon established a salon frequented by wits and roués.
+Claudine-Alexandrine Guérin de Tencin, Baroness of Saint-Martin-de-Ré, was sent at an early age to join a convent, but over time Claudine soon found this cloistered life was not for her.
+Rumor has it that she escaped to join her sister, Mme de Ferriol, in Paris, where she soon established a salon frequented by wits and roués.

-After her horrid ordeal, she simply dusted off her petticoats and founded her own literary salon, which quickly became popular with the likes of Bernard le Bovier de Fontenelle, Charles de Secondat, Baron de Montesquieu, Charles-Irénée Castel de Saint-Pierre, Pierre de Marivaux, and Alexis Piron.
+After her dreadful ordeal, she dusted off her petticoats and founded her own literary salon, which quickly became popular with the likes of Bernard le Bovier de Fontenelle, Charles de Secondat, Baron de Montesquieu, Charles-Irénée Castel de Saint-Pierre, Pierre de Marivaux, and Alexis Piron.

-Claudine went on to write well-received novels such as Mémoires du comte de Comminge (1735), of course, they were written under the name of her nephews, MM. d’Argental and Pont de Veyle, as Claudine made sure to keep her writer’s identity carefully concealed as was customary for the female author of the 18th century.
+Claudine went on to write well-received novels, such as Mémoires du comte de Comminge (1735), using the name of her nephews d’Argental and Pont de Veyle, to keep her identity carefully concealed, which was customary for female authors in the 18th century.

 Naughty and spirited to the end, Claudine died on December 4, 1749.
 As with all the great French salonnières, she was a clever woman ahead of her time.
 Bravo, Madame!